 Zigbee

-Zigbee is a mesh network that is most commonly used in households today.
-A mesh network can connect securely to every device within its network.
+Zigbee is another mesh network that is popular among consumers as well.
 Zigbee is a low-cost, low-power wireless network with a range of up to 100m indoors and can operate at a 2.4GHz radio frequency.
-This protocol can offer considerable peace of mind due to its built-in high-level security features.
-Additionally, Zigbee is more reliable in transferring data to and from each device than its leading competitors.
-Zigbee is designed with 128-bit AES encryption to give your customers an added security net and making it less likely for the entire network to get hacked.
+This protocol can offer peace of mind due to its built-in high-level security features.
+Additionally, Zigbee is more reliable in transferring data to and from different devices than its leading competitors.
+When comparing the two, Zigbee and Z-Wave have some similarities including, having 128-bit AES encryption which is the safest security feature you can use and for being interoperable.

-Zigbee lets you achieve interconnectivity with up to 65,000 Zigbee devices.
+Zigbee achieves interconnectivity with up to 65,000 Zigbee devices.
 On the other hand, not every Zigbee device is going to work with every Zigbee hub.
 The reasoning: Not every Zigbee device follows the same standards set by Zigbee's certification which is why it is best to check the product's compatibility list before purchasing a Zigbee network.

 Pros: Zigbee is fast, cost-effective, reliable, secure and energy efficient.